How a Reverse Mortgage Works

 Proprietary Reverse Mortgages

 There are a couple of things to keep in mind when considering taking this type of mortgage.
-Let’s cover them so that you are familiar with how a reverse mortgage works.

-Loan Proceeds Are Tax-Deductible, Interest Isn’t
+Loan Proceeds Are Tax-Free, Interest Deductions are Delayed

 You Will Owe More Over Time